zephyrproject-rtos/zephyr/doc/develop/west/sign.rst

 - The ``CONFIG_MCUBOOT_SIGNATURE_KEY_FILE`` value is the insecure default provided and used by by MCUboot for development and testing
-- You can change the ``hello_world`` application directory to any other application that can be loaded by MCUboot, such as the :ref:`smp_svr_sample`
+- You can change the ``hello_world`` application directory to any other application that can be loaded by MCUboot, such as the :zephyr:code-sample:`smp-svr` sample.

 For more information on these and other related configuration options, see: